 |

 We are often asked for advice on buying fly fishing

-making a purchase.
-Time after time we see well-meaning parents,
+Time after time we see well-meaning parents, or keen beginners,

-or keen beginners, come to a lesson with totally unsuitable - and often
+come to a lesson with totally unsuitable - and often very

-month than the average angler does in a year.
-We have experience of
+in a month than the average angler does in a year.
+We have

-good and bad tackle: accessories that simply fall apart; poorly
+experience of good and bad tackle: accessories that simply fall

 We would be happy to recommend complete outfits as well as single

-good after-sales service, and offer genuine value for money.
+by good after-sales service, and offer genuine value for

+|